-Open-pit operations began at the mine in 2003.
-While the mine will initally operate as open pit and underground concurrently, by 2012, it is expected to be 100% underground.
-Underground mining will extend the mine's life to beyond 2020.
+Open-pit operations began at the mine in 2003 but the mine was completely converted into an underground operation in September 2012.
+The conversion to an underground mine will extend the mine’s life to beyond 2020.

 Diavik diamond mine reserves

-The mine contains an estimated 20 million tons of ore reserves within some of the highest-grade pipes in the world, with ores graded at 3.1 carats a ton.
+The mine contains 18.1 million tons (Mt) of ore reserves within some of the highest-grade pipes in the world, with ores graded at 2.9 carats a ton (ct/t) in March 2015.

 The deposit contains three diamond-bearing kimberlite pipes known as A154 south, A154 north and A418.